Dimers and Circle patterns: Spider move, central move and Miquel dynamics

 \subsection{Integrals of motion for Miquel dynamics}

-Miquel dynamics seen as a dynamics on circle centers on an $m$ by $n$ square grid on the torus corresponds to the dimer urban renewal dynamics on the same graph, which is a finite-dimensional integrable system \cite{GK2013}.
-The integrals of motion of the dimer dynamics have an interpretation in terms of partition functions for dimer configurations with a prescribed homology and it would be interesting to find a geometric interpretation (in terms of circle patterns) of all these integrals of motion.
+Miquel dynamics seen as a dynamics on circle centers on an $m$ by $n$ square grid with $m$ and $n$ even on the torus corresponds to the dimer urban renewal dynamics on the same graph, which is a finite-dimensional integrable system \cite{GK2013}.
+It follows from \cite{GK2013} that the spectral curve of the dimer model associated with the successive collections of circle centers is kept invariant by Miquel dynamics.
+The integrals of motion of the dimer dynamics have an interpretation in terms of partition functions for dimer configurations with a prescribed homology (the coefficients of the polynomial used to define the spectral curve) and it would be interesting to find a geometric interpretation (in terms of circle patterns) of all these integrals of motion.

 It was shown in \cite{Ramassamy2017} that the sum along any zigzag loop of intersection angles of circles is an integral of motion.
 This sum can actually be rewritten as the sum of the turning angles along a dual zigzag loop, which is equal to twice the argument of the alternating product along a primal zigzag loop of the associated complex edge weights.
-Thus by Theorem~\ref{thm:correspondence} the conservation of the sum of angles along zigzag loops implies the invariance under Miquel dynamics of the point on the dimer spectral curve associated with the circle centers.
+In Section \ref{sectionbiperiodic}, we associated to each collection of circle centers on the torus a point on the spectral curve of the associated dimer model.
+It follows from Theorem~\ref{thm:correspondence} and the conservation of the sum of angles along zigzag loops that this point on the spectral curve is kept invariant under Miquel dynamics.